leonardolameira-boop/azure-lab-ad/00-roadmap/01-security-fundamentals/cia-triad.md

 ---

 ##  How I would explain it in an interview
-**“I use the CIA Triad as a mental model for everything I configure.
+**I use the CIA Triad as a mental model for everything I configure.
 For example, in my AD lab: confidentiality is enforced with proper group-based access control, integrity is maintained by monitoring changes through Event Viewer and PowerShell logging, and availability is ensured with VM snapshots and backup strategies.
-Thinking in CIA helps me understand not only how attacks work, but how to design defenses that don't break business operations.”**
+Thinking in CIA helps me understand not only how attacks work, but how to design defenses that don't break business operations.**